Interleaf

+Broadvision acquired Interleaf in January 2000, and Aurea Software Inc. acquired Broadvision in May 2020.

 Interleaf's headquarters was in Cambridge, Massachusetts, US, and later moved to Waltham, Massachusetts.

 History

 Interleaf was founded by David Boucher and Harry George in 1981.
 Boucher served as chief executive officer from 1981 until 1992; George served as chief financial officer.
 Earlier, both were among the founders of Kurzweil Computer Products.
-Other early personnel came from NBI and Wang Labs.
+Significant technology came from MIT's Office Automation Group led by Michael Hammer, a member of Interleaf's board of directors; Bahram (Bern) Niamir, who had been in that group, brought many ideas from its Etude system, a pioneering WYSIWYG editor.
+Other early personnel came from NBI, Inc. and Wang Labs.
 The company initially produced "turnkey" systems, that is, combinations of hardware and software integrated by the company.
 It initially ran on workstations from Sun Microsystems and Apollo Computers, but later ported its software to workstations made by Digital Equipment Corporation, HP, IBM and SGI, and later still, to the Apple Macintosh II and the IBM Personal Computer.

-Interleaf released its first product in 1985.
+Interleaf sold its first products in 1984-5.
 Inspired by the Xerox Star and Apple Lisa, TPS (Technical Publishing Software) uniquely enabled authors to write their text and create technical graphics on a computer screen that showed what the page would look like when formatted and printed on a laser printer.
 This capability was so unusual in 1985 that the company's name referred to the "interleaving" of text and graphics.
+WYSIWYG editing was also new, as existing typesetting systems were text-based and relied on user markup and batch processing to produce the end result.
 TPS was also noted for its ability to handle the sorts of long documents corporate technical publishing departments routinely created.

 Interleaf had its initial public offering (IPO) in June 1986, raising $24.6 million.

-In 1990, Interleaf moved from Cambridge, to Waltham.
+In 1990, Interleaf moved from Cambridge to Waltham, MA.

 The company was bought by Broadvision in 2000, which renamed its authoring products "Quicksilver".
 The availability of Quicksilver 3.0 was announced in March 2007.
 The availability of QuickSilver 3.5 was announced in May 2010.
 QuickSilver 3.7 was released in July 2014.
+Quicksilver is currently sold and supported by Aurea Software, Inc.